 RIP 457 Visa Program

-The 18th of March 2018 is the day we said goodbye to the 457 visa program.
+The 18th of March 2018 is the day we said goodbye to the 457 program.

-The new TSS has replaced the 457 visa, but it will be more restrictive, more expensive and there are more hoops to jump through to obtain one.
+The new TSS visa has replaced the 457 program, but it will be more restrictive, more expensive and there are more hoops to jump through to obtain one.

 The change is reflective of an environment where both sides of politics are starting to call for lower levels of immigration and jobs for Australians first.